FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*
+I thought it was a great idea; however, I don't know my WiFi iPv4 address, so I did not get it to work.

 ## Part D. Wizard the device